fabian57fabian/archero_bot_57/README.md

 Simple explanation video [here](https://www.youtube.com/watch?v=XbjphfEp8yw):

 Once cloned the repo and installed all necessary stuff, execute **GameController.py**.
-\\

 Wait for the interface to connect to the device.
 It will automatically try to connect to phone or to Nox emulator.
-\\

 Once connected, just manually open your app on phone/emulator and let it on the main menu screen with level 6 "the Cave" selected.
 If you have notifications or first game setuup, please manually do it before.
-\\

 Now you can press the play button and it will start playing over and over again until no more energy is left.

-\\
-If somehow it screwes up, just go to the following room. do not press anything once entered a new room.
+If somehow it screwes up, just press the stop button, manually put your archer in next room at bottom. do not press anything once entered a new room.
 Then select the room number you're in inside the GameController and press start again.
 If you are in the intro level, please go to level 1, select it and press play.
-\\

 If you pause and want to start again, you have to manually go to the next room and select its number from GameController.
 This is needed because when pressing play, the bot will start thinking that you are at the start of the room in center position.

+- Equipment suggestion:
+  - Try to use all **dodging equip** and life/atk gaining equipment
+  - do **NOT** use **enlightement** book (yet)

 ### Game description
-Set dungeon to **The Cave** (number 6) and run the executable GameController.py:
+Select your dungeon (e.g. **The Cave**) and run the executable GameController.py:

-\
-If you launch from terminal, it is possible to specify the starting level of first run (e.g. `python static_bot_cave.py 16`).
-\
-If setting start from 0, the program will check your energy.
-If 5 or above, then starts a game and plays until he dies.
-He normally does between 12 to 20 levels.
+If you start the bot when inside main game menu, the program will check your energy.
+If 5 or above, then starts a game and plays until he dies or reaches endgame.
-\

 Once it ends, he goes to main menu and checks another time if it has energy.
 This program is not perfect.
 If he somehow thinks to be on a different level but the game is ahead, please manually end the game, return to main menu and restart the game.
-\

 Even if it will fail, no harm will be done (it will not exit and click randomly on your phone).

 ## Coordinates Management